Home » Career Guidance » BBA vs BCOM – Which Should You Opt For?

 The pay range is between 3-8 LPA.

 Real estate and urban infrastructure are rising industries.
-There are fast-tracked career growth avenues here due to rapid expansion and urbanisation.
+Due to rapid expansion and urbanization, these fields offer fast-tracked career growth avenues.
 The pay range is 4-6 LPA on average.

 Account executives manage daily operations and ensure client satisfaction.
 They connect the advertising agency or financial services provider and the client.
 Their average salary scale is around 2-3 LPA.

-This is a remarkable career for B.Com graduates to pursue.
+This is a remarkable career for BCom graduates to pursue.
 Analysts study external factors, like changes in economic legislation or policy.
-This helps them predict and explain how an event would affect the company stock.
-The salary scale ranges from 3-4 LPA.
+This helps them predict and explain how an event would affect company stock.
+The salary scale ranges from 3 to 4 LPA.

 A tax consultant or advisor assists people and firms in filing their taxes.
-They know tax law, tax observance, and tax strategy.
-They help to optimise long- and short-term taxes for persons and business owners.
+They know tax law, tax observance, and tax strategy and help to optimize long- and short-term taxes for individuals and businesses.

 The salary scale ranges between 4-5 LPA.